flsinternationaldev/fls-international/src/netlify-content/program-pages/academic-english.md

   * Core Class emphasizing the four key language skills: speaking, listening, reading and writing

-  * An Elective Class devoted to a specific topic or skill, such as Slang, Business English, American Culture, Public Speaking, Grammar, or Composition.
+  * Two Elective Classes devoted to a specific topic or skill, such as Slang, Business English, American Culture, Public Speaking, Grammar, or Composition.
+Or take one of our premium Test Preparation classes to prepare for the TOEFL, SAT, or IELTS.

   * Lab-style Academic Workshop offering a range of academic options each week, including Pronunciation Clinics, Conversation Clubs, Homework Labs, Computer Labs, and more.